ibm-cloud-docs/solution-tutorials/sql-database.md

-# SQL Database on Cloud Data
+# SQL Database for Cloud Data

 Deploy a application and provision a database to store relational data.
 Configure the database, load data and grant credentials to the application.
 Then, monitor the performance of the application and the database.